'There's People In The Rubble Yelling': 911 Calls Released From Surfside Condo Collapse

 SURFSIDE (CBSMiami) – Some of the 911 calls made moments after the Champlain Towers South collapse in Surfside have been released.

-“Yes, I’m at Champlain Tower, something is going on you have to get us out of here,” said one caller to a Miami-Dade Police dispatcher.READ MORE: Miami Spa Month Is Back So Pamper Yourself At A Discount
+“Yes, I’m at Champlain Tower, something is going on you have to get us out of here,” said one caller to a Miami-Dade Police dispatcher.READ MORE: Two Dead In Plantation Crash On University Drive

 The dispatcher asked, “Are you in your apartment right now?”